linfri/SForm/README.md

 The text files include artist descriptions, tracklists, and the album description + credits.
 Supports [GDPR](https://gdpr.eu) (disabled by default).
 Optimized for [Bandcamp](https://bandcamp.com) and specifically for [Kalamine Records](http://kalaminerecords.com) submission process.

-Created by Linn Friberg (@linfri), who is studying towards BSc with a major in Statistics at Linköping University, Sweden.
+Created by Linn Friberg (@linfri), who is studying towards BSc with a major in Statistics at Linköping University.

 ## Installation and Usage